Startups made easy. Sorted.

 Book a demo

-SEIS is just one of the UK government’s venture capital schemes that incentivise private independent investment into younger companies.
+SEIS is one of the UK government’s venture capital schemes.
+It offers tax relief to private investors who put money into early-stage startups.

 Because SEIS is designed to support small, seed-stage businesses – aka, the very riskiest ones – it offers some of the most generous perks to investors of all the venture capital schemes.